The Brave of Heart Fund

 How much grant funding will I receive as a grant recipient?

 There are two forms of grants that may be available.
 You may be eligible for an initial grant of $15,000 to alleviate the cost of immediate needs related to funeral costs and other essential household expenses.
+Only one initial grant is available for each eligible healthcare worker or healthcare volunteer.
 A second grant may also be available for continuing needs and longer-term expenses for up to six months, subject to income eligibility and documentation of financial need.
 This second grant is intended to help defray expenses such as, housing, utilities, educational expenses of dependents currently in school, childcare, clothing, food, transportation, counseling, and medical expenses.
 These grants may range up to $60,000.
 The exact amount of any grant will depend on a variety of factors including, without limitation, the applicant’s demonstration of financial need and availability of funds.
 The final determination of grant eligibility and amounts will be made by E4E Relief.
 Grants and grant amounts are not guaranteed and are subject to availability of funds remaining within the Fund.

 Will my donation to the Fund be tax deductible?